 National Center on Caregiving

 (415) 434-3388 | (800) 445-8106

-E-mail: [email protected]
+Email: [email protected]

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research and advocacy.
-Through its National Center on Caregiving offers information on current social, public policy and caregiving issues; provides assistance in the development of public and private programs for caregivers; publishes timely reports, newsletters and fact sheets; and assists caregivers nationwide in locating resources in their communities.
+Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues, provides assistance in the development of public and private programs for caregivers, publishes timely reports, newsletters, and fact sheets, and assists caregivers nationwide in locating resources in their communities.
 For San Francisco Bay Area residents, FCA provides direct family support services for caregivers of those with Alzheimer's disease, stroke, ALS, head injury, Parkinson's, and other debilitating health conditions that strike adults.

 Lewy Body Dementia Association